webrpc/webrpc/README.md

 ## Why

-**TLDR;** its much simpler and faster to write + consume webrpc services than traditional approaches like a REST api or gRPC service.
+**TLDR;** its much simpler + faster to write and consume a webrpc service than traditional approaches like a REST api or gRPC service.

   1. Code-generate your client libraries in full -- never write another API client again
   2. Compatible with the Web.
-A Webrpc server transport is just HTTP/HTTPS with JSON, and thus all existing load balancers, proxies and tools work out of the box (versus gRPC). cURL "just works".
+A Webrpc server is just a HTTP/HTTPS server that speaks JSON, and thus all existing load balancers, proxies, caches, and tools work out of the box (versus gRPC). cURL "just works".
   3. Be more productive, write more correct systems.

 ---